-Large Attacks Hit U.S. Financial Services
+Large Attacks Hit U.S. Financial Services LOGINS:

-LOGINS:

-The E-Commerce Industry Continues to See Highest Attack Rates
+The E-Commerce Industry Continues to See Highest Attack Rates PAYMENTS:

-PAYMENTS:
+(I) I)

+jects.active = modifier_ob

+str(modifier_ob)) # modifier

 E-Commerce and Financial Services Organizations are Prime Targets for Cashing Out

-AN INDUSTRY VIEW:

-Attack Rate by Industry and Use Case

-NEW ACCOUNT CREATIONS

-LOGINS

-PAYMENTS

-The financial services industry experienced the highest attack rate on new account creation attacks this period, due to sustained bot attacks on U.S. financial services.
+Attack Rate by Industry and Use Case E-Commerce Financial Services Media (\$ NEW ACCOUNT CREATIONS LOGINS PAYMENTS 11.3% 3.8% 18.3% , g 4.5% 15.5% 2.5% 1.9% 6 The financial services industry experienced the highest attack rate on new account creation attacks this period, due to sustained bot attacks on U.S. financial services.
 This attack rate represents a significant growth in comparison to the first half of 2019.
 The e-commerce industry continues to be the prime target for fraudsters attempting to take over good user accounts.
 These accounts provide an opportunity to access account information, make fraudulent CNP purchases and monetize stolen credit cards.
 Financial services organizations still offer the best opportunity for fraudsters to monetize fraudulent activity.

-However the e-commerce industry has experienced a 46% growth in the payments attack rate year over year, while the attack rate has declined for both financial services and media organizations.
+However the e-commerce industry has experienced a 46% growth in the payments attack rate year-on-year, while the attack rate has declined for both financial services and media organizations.

-FRAUD NETWORK ATTEMPTING TO MAXIMIZE SUCCESS ACROSS INDUSTRIES

-Network Shows Evidence of Credential Testing Attack

-The Digital Identity Network has identified a fraud network that is operating across multiple organizations, spanning all industries.
+FRAUD NETWORK ATTEMPTING TO MAXIMIZE SUCCESS ACROSS INDUSTRIES Network Shows Evidence of Credential Testing Attack The Digital Identity Network has identified a fraud network that is operating across multiple organizations, spanning all industries.
 The fraud network appears to be testing credentials at several loan companies in Latvia, Poland and the UK.
 Many of these transactions are new account creations and payments, suggesting that the fraud network may be taking out a series of loans and layering these proceeds into other accounts.